-We can see the development of the center 100% padel, multi-sport centers including a 5-a-side football center integrating padel or even tennis clubs offering padel… So what are you rather?
+We are seeing the development of 100% padel centers, multi-sport centers including 5-a-side football centers that include padel, or even tennis clubs offering padel...
+So what are you more into?

 Multi-sports (including indoor soccer centers) have every interest in getting started for the same reasons as tennis clubs.
 Multi-sports have a large customer base and often space in their centers to develop this sport.
 The Padel is a good way to diversify the center and to position oneself in a sport of the future.
 It is a weak investment which will generate little or no fixed salary costs.